ragapp/ragapp/README.md

 ### Authentication

-RAGapp doesn't come with any authentication layer by design.
-You'll have to protect the `/admin` and `/api/management` paths in your cloud environment to secure your RAGapp.
+Just the RAGapp container doesn't come with any authentication layer by design.
+This is the task of an API Gateway routing the traffic to RAGapp.
 This step heavily depends on your cloud provider and the services you use.
-A common way to do so using Kubernetes is to use an [Ingress Controller](https://kubernetes.github.io/ingress-nginx/examples/auth/basic/).
+For a pure Docker Compose environment, you can look at our [RAGapp with management UI](./deployments/multiple-ragapps) deployment.

 ### Authorization

-Later versions of RAGapp will support to restrict access based on access tokens forwarded from an API Gateway or similar.
+Later versions of RAGapp will support restricting access based on access tokens forwarded from an API Gateway or similar.

 ## Deployment